RoverCore/Documentation/content/en/docs/Concepts/DTO.md

 A data transfer object is a class that’s used for public display of another object in the app.
 A DTO makes a class more secure by hiding sensitive data.

-## Benefits of using DTOs over raw entities?
+## Advantages of using DTOs over raw entities

 A layer of DTOs isolates the domain model from the presentation, resulting in both loose coupling and optimized data transfer.
 In loose coupling, you can change one service without changing the other by reducing interdependencies.
 If DTOs are used, a change in the requirements that forces a move to a different amount of data doesn't have any impact on the service layer or even the domain.